coapjs/node-coap/README.md

 #### message.code

-The CoAP code ot the message.
+The CoAP code of the message.
 It is HTTP-compatible, as it can be passed `404`.

 #### message.statusCode